kgalant/PackageBuilder/README.md

 Usage:

 java -jar PackageBuilder.jar <org property file path> <fetch property path>
-Example: properties\test.properties properties\fetch.properties - will list the items defined in the fetch.properties file from the org specified in the file properties\test.properties and put them in the target directory specified in the properties\fetch.properties file
+Example: java -jar PackageBuilder.jar properties\test.properties properties\fetch.properties - will list the items defined in the fetch.properties file from the org specified in the file properties\test.properties and put them in the target directory specified in the properties\fetch.properties file

 See properties files for additional detail - should be self-explanatory